microsoft/ApplicationInsights-Kubernetes/README.md

 ### Report issues

-Please file bug, discussion or any other interesting topics in [issues](https://github.com/Microsoft/ApplicationInsights-Kubernetes/issues) on github.
+Please file bug, discussion or any other interesting topics in [issues](https://github.com/Microsoft/ApplicationInsights-Kubernetes/issues) on GitHub.

 ### Trouble Shooting

 When Microsoft.ApplicationInsights.Kubernetes doesn't work properly, you can turn on self-diagnostics to see the traces in Kubernetes' logs.
-Refer [this wiki page](https://github.com/Microsoft/ApplicationInsights-Kubernetes/wiki/%5BAdvanced%5D-How-to-enable-self-diagnostics-for-ApplicationInsights.Kubernetes) for instructions to turn on trace.
+Refer to [How to enable self diagnostics for ApplicationInsights.Kubernetes](./docs/SelfDiagnostics.md) for instructions.

 ### Developing